sheyijojo/Docker_CERT/1-introduction.md

 - `containerd-shim`- ensures container runs of daemon fails
 - `runC`- run container

-## 4 priimary objects Docker manages
+## 4 primary objects Docker manages:
 1. Images
 2. Networks
 3. Containers
 4. Volumes

 ## Containers are emphemeral,but ..
-- Volumes help persist data incase there is a restart
+- Volumes help persist data incase there is a restart of the container.